next-orders/space/README.md

 - Website has its own backend, where API data does not break out
 - Most of the code is rendered on the server: less load on the client
+- Amazing cache system provided by Next.js: all data can be revalidated and reloaded from API on demand

 ## How to deploy